 - How many?
 What ages?
 What gender(s)?
 You can read this post on why we choose to stick to birth order, but we don’t accept placements that are older than our biological child.
 It’s a firm, non-negotiable right now.
 We’ll still get calls for children older than our son, so this is my first question.
 We also want to know how many are in a sibling group because we only have one extra bedroom.
 Our first placement call was for a sibling group of 3.
-I thought about it for a hot second before releasing we simply didn’t have enough bedroom space or anywhere to put 4 kids in my tiny car and my husband’s truck.
+I thought about it for a hot second before realizing we simply didn’t have enough bedroom space or anywhere to put 4 kids in my tiny car and my husband’s truck.
 And we certainly didn’t have available daycare for all of them.
 We had to turn it down for the logistical reasons alone.

 - When is the child’s birthday?
 Going along with age, a 4 year old child could have just turned 4 or about to be 5 in a few days.
 That’s a big difference!

 - Are there any dangers? i.e. any history of physical or sexual abuse or other reported behaviors.
 Since we have a young child in the home, we aren’t willing to accept placements with certain behaviors at this time.
 It’s a deal breaker for us.

 - Where is the case at?
 Is this a short term or long term placement?
 Is there an idea how long the child might be staying with you?